Joint Sealant Calculator

 Calculation Parameters

-• length and width of the future joint (mm);
+• Length and width of the joint (in mm);

-• calculated depth of the joint or height of the layer for partial edge treatment (mm);
+• Calculated depth of the joint or layer height for partial edge application (in mm);

-• actual cost of 1 package of sealant.
+• The actual price per package of sealant.

-To achieve the minimum sealant consumption per 1 meter of joint, let's consider the optimal joint dimensions and the correct application technique.
-We'll start with the joint dimensions.
+For optimal sealant usage per meter of joint, consider the ideal joint dimensions and proper application techniques.
+Let’s begin by evaluating the joint measurements.

-The main parameters of the joint that determine its consumption and calculation are its width and depth.
-The optimal dimensions for use in corner joints between an acrylic or metal bathtub and a tiled wall would be a joint 6 mm wide and 3 mm deep.
-With these parameters, you will need an average of 20 ml of silicone sealant per 1 meter of joint.
-For calculating the sealant per 1 meter of joint, it is convenient to use the online calculator, which will accurately determine the necessary amount of material.
+The essential dimensions that determine both consumption and calculation are the joint’s width and depth.
+For example, the optimal configuration for corner joints between an acrylic or metal bathtub and a tiled wall is a joint that is 6 mm wide and 3 mm deep.
+With these measurements, approximately 20 ml of silicone sealant per meter is required.
+Use our online calculator to accurately determine the necessary sealant per meter, ensuring your material planning remains both efficient and precise.